shokhabbos-mukhammatov/CSC317-Final-Project/contribution.md

 - Helped design a clean, card-based layout for the “About This Application” and “Technology Stack” sections.
 Followed guidelines and assistance of Meridian Helmantoler.

 ---

+## Aketzali Zeledon - Contributions

+### User Profile & Itinerary History Management
+- Designed and implemented the User Profile Page to display user-specific information such as username, email, and registration date.
+- Integrated the History Model with Mongoose to store itinerary histories linked to specific users.
+The schema includes userId, location, itinerary, and createdAt.
+- Made the accordion UI for viewing past itineraries, allowing users to expand and collapse each trip for a clean and organized display.

+### History Controller Logic
+Built out CRUD operations in the historyController, including:

+- getHistory: Fetches all itineraries for the logged-in user and renders them in the profile view.
+- deleteHistory: Implemented deletion logic using History.findByIdAndDelete, ensuring secure and smooth removal of itineraries from both the database and the UI.

+### Route Handling
+- Added new routes in the historyRoutes file to manage itinerary retrieval and deletion, following REST principles.
+Registered these routes within app.js for proper middleware handling and session control.